aspuru-guzik-group/funsies/README.md

 Workflows and their elements are not identified based on any global indexing scheme.
-This makes it possible to generate workflows fully dynamically from any connected computer node, to merge or compose DAGs from different databases and to dynamically re-parametrize them.
+This makes it possible to generate workflows fully dynamically from any connected computer node, to merge or compose DAGs from different databases and to dynamically re-parametrize them, etc.

 #### No local file operations

-All "files" are encoded in a redis instance, with no local filesystem operations.
-This means that funsies workers can be operating without any permanent data storage, as is often the case in containerized deployment.
+All "files" are encoded in a redis instance, with no local filesystem operations. funsies workers can be operating without any permanent data storage, as is often the case in containerized deployment.
-This makes it possible to run heavily file-driven workflows using only a container's [tmpfs](https://docs.docker.com/storage/tmpfs/).
+File-driven workflows using only a container's [tmpfs](https://docs.docker.com/storage/tmpfs/).

 ## Is it production-ready?

-Not really.
+🧪 warning: funsies is research-grade code ! 🧪

-At this time, the funsies API is not yet stabilized.
-The engine and libraries are somewhat battle-tested, have high unit test coverage and have full static analysis.
-However, users should know that database dumps are not yet fully forward- or backward-compatible.
+At this time, the funsies API is fairly stable.
+However, users should know that database dumps are not yet fully forward- or backward-compatible, and breaking changes are likely to be introduced on new releases.

 ## Related projects
 funsies is intended as a lightweight alternative to industrial workflow